-I,KENNETH SHELDON, Board Chair (Name of the elected Officer of the Agency; can not be contract signatory) y certify that: I am a duly elected Officer ofWAYPOINT (Agence) (Agence 2.
-The following are true copies of two resolutions duly a y Name) adopted at a meeting of the Board of Directors of the Agency duly held on12/4/18: (Date) RESOLVED: That this corporation enters into a contract Department of Health and Human Services. with the State of New Hampshire, acting throu igh its RESOLVED: That thePRESIDENT AND CEO (Title of Contra et Signatory) is hereby authorized on behalf of this Agency to enter in execute any and all documents, agreements and other in or modifications thereto, as he/she may deem necessary nstruments, and any amendments, revisions, BORJA ALVAREZ DE TOLEDO is the duly el ectedPRESIDENT/CEO (Name of Contract Signatory) (Title of Contract Signatory) of the Agency.
-3. The forgoing resolutions have not been amended or re evoked, and remain in full force and effect as o f the 12 day of April, 2020.
-Kenrikk Shelda (Signature of the Elected Officer) • (Signature of the Elected Officer) Kenneth R Shekdon • Chair of Board of Trustoes Chair of Dears of 11051262
+I,KENNETH SHELDON, Board Chair (Name of the elected Officer of the Agency; cannot be , do hereby certify that: I am a duly elected Officer ofWAYPOINT(Agency Nan ne) 2.
+The following are true copies of two resolutions duly adopte d at a meeting of the Board of Directors of the Agency duly held on12/4/18: (Date) RESOLVED: That this corporation enters into a contract with a Department of Health and Human Services. he State of New Hampshire, acting through its RESOLVED: That thePRESIDENT AND CEO(Title of Contract Sign natory) is hereby authorized on behalf of this Agency to enter into the execute any and all documents, agreements and other instrumor modifications thereto, as he/she may deem necessary, design the control of nents, and any amendments, revisions, BORJA ALVAREZ DE TOLEDO is the duly elected (Name of Contract Signatory) PRESIDENT/CEO (Name of Contract Signatory) (Title of Contract Signatory) of the Agency.
+3. The forgoing resolutions have not been amended or revoke d, and remain in full force and effect as of the 10th day ofAugust, 2021.
+Kenneth R. Shelda · - Kenneth Sheldon(Signature of the Elected Officer)